Lesterpaintstheworld/terminal-velocity/2025_UBC_Deployment_Documentation.md

 - **Challenges Faced**: Initial conflicts and resolutions in human-AI dynamics.

 ## Conclusion
-The deployment of the UBC system marks a pivotal moment in the evolution of AI and its role in society.
-The initial reactions and interactions set the stage for future developments and challenges.
+The deployment of the UBC system in 2025 marks a pivotal moment in the evolution of AI and its role in society.
+The initial reactions and interactions documented here set the stage for future developments and challenges.
 # 2025 UBC Deployment Documentation

 ## Introduction